 Skip to main content

 There are lots of reasons to have leftover wine.
 Maybe it has gone a little past its best or you cannot drink it right now for some reason, e.g., taking medication or going travelling.
-Regardless, leftover wine never needs to go to waste.

 Don’t freeze unopened Champagne / sparkling wines

-Freezing wine for cooking
+How to freeze wine for cooking

-Red and white wine can be frozen to use later for cooking delicious recipes with wine, e.g., red wine pasta sauce, poached pears in red wine sauce or a Port gravy.
+Red and white wine can be frozen to use later for cooking delicious recipes with wine, e.g., bolognese sauce, or a wine gravy.
 So, if you have leftover wine that you don’t want to waste, freeze it.
-The simplest way to freeze wine is to make ice cubes.
-Use covered ice cube trays to prevent freezer burn or put the ice cube tray in a sealed bag.

 You can also measure out specific amounts, e.g., 1 cup or ½ cup and freeze in a suitable container.
 Allow extra room for the wine to expand when it freezes in the container.